Makboz/Makboz/README.md

 # Hi there 👋, I'm Mahad.

-aspiring to create technologies that enable people and businesses to grow!
+Aspiring to create technologies that enable people and businesses to grow!

 - :mortar_board: Studying Computer Science @ the University of Waterloo
 - 🌱 Learning more about Cloud Architecture, Machine Learning and Artificial Intelligence